raquelaq/OpenWeatherBroker/README.md

 - **Path Provider**: it provides the directory path where the weather events will be stored.
 - **SubscriberWriter**: it implements the ```Runnable``` class and is responsible for subscribing to weather events and writing them in a file.

+To check the functioning of the program, you must run first the EventStoreBuilder main, and then the PredictionProvider main.